 Locale (#6) is pretty straightforward; it selects the language that will be shown on the cPanel account.

 The DNS Settings only apply if this server is going to be hosting DNS for this cPanel account.
 DKIM (#1) and SPF (#2) are spam prevention measures that require specific DNS entries.
-These are both good ideas, but only apply if you are hosting e-mail for this account on the server as well as DNS.
+These are both good ideas but, they only apply if you are hosting e-mail for this account on the server as well as DNS.

 The third setting configures which nameservers are set for the domain.
 If this box is unchecked, it will use the default nameservers that are configured for this server.
 If this box is checked, WHM will do a DNS lookup on the domain, and use whatever nameservers are configured at the DNS registrar.